Emma Raducanu

 Emma Raducanu (Note: /ˌrædəˈkɑːnuː/ RAD-ə-KAH-noo) (born 13 November 2002) is a British professional tennis player.
-She has reached a career-high singles ranking of world No. 10 by the WTA.
-Raducanu was the 2021 US Open champion, and she was the first British woman to win a major in singles since Virginia Wade at the 1977 Wimbledon Championships.
-She is currently the British No. 1 in women's singles.
+She has reached a career-high singles ranking of world No. 10, achieved in July 2022.
+She is the current British No. 2 in women's singles.

-With a wildcard entry at 2021 Wimbledon, ranked outside the world's top 300, she reached the fourth round at her first major tournament.
-At the 2021 US Open, she became the first qualifier in the Open era to win a singles major title, beating Leylah Fernandez in the final without dropping a set during the tournament.
-It was the second Grand Slam tournament of her career, and she holds the Open-era record for the fewest majors played before winning a title.
+Raducanu was the 2021 US Open champion, becoming the first British woman to win a singles major since Virginia Wade at the 1977 Wimbledon Championships.
+With that victory, she became the first qualifier in the Open Era to win a singles major title, achieved without dropping a set during the tournament.
+It was the second major of her career, and she holds the Open-Era record for the fewest majors played before winning a title.

 Early life and education

 Emma Raducanu was born on 13 November 2002, in Toronto, Canada, and was raised in Bromley, England.
 Her father, Ion Răducanu, is from Bucharest, Romania, and her mother, Renee Zhai (Dongmei), is from Shenyang, China.
 Both of her parents work in the finance sector.

 Her family moved to England when she was two years old, and she holds both British and Canadian citizenship.
 She is fluent in English, Mandarin and Romanian.

 Raducanu started playing tennis at the age of five, while also participating in various other sports and activities as a child, such as basketball, golf, karting, motocross, skiing, horse riding, and ballet.

 She attended Bickley Primary School, followed by Newstead Wood School, a selective grammar school in Orpington, where she obtained an A* in mathematics and an A in economics in her A-Levels.